tbal999/jsonbase/README.md

 # jsonbase
 minimalistic declarative data manipulation library developed on 27th Sep.

-The idea of this tool is that you can do very specific data manipulation in go without burdening a SQL server.
+The idea of this tool is that you can do very specific data manipulation in go without overburdening a SQL server.
+I aim to make it as easy to use as possible & plan to extend on this and make it more useful over time.

 Docs: https://pkg.go.dev/github.com/tbal999/jsonbase

-I plan to extend on this and make it more useful over time.
-I also need to clean up the code & split it out into seperate folders/packages so it's easier to follow.

 What can you do with it?